vbjan/vbjan.github.io/projects/treebranchdetec.md

 # Tree Branch Detection
 *Keywords: computer vision, deep learning, domain adaption*

-In this project, as part of the *Data Science Lab* course at ETH, we were challenged to predict a leafless depth mask of a tree that is observed with a RGB-D camera.
+During my role as a research assistant at the ETH Environmental Robotics Lab, we were challenged to predict a leafless depth mask of a tree that is observed with a RGB-D camera.
 So to break it down:

 **Input:**
 - RGB image of tree